presented by Ellen Hillegass, PT, EdD, CCS, FAPTA

 Ellen Hillegass, PT, EdD, CCS, FAPTA

 Dr. Ellen Hillegass is a physical therapist with APTA board certification in the cardiovascular and pulmonary clinical specialty.
-She currently is a Professor on the Core Faculty at South College Knoxville and Atlanta and is an Adjunct Professor at Mercer University in Atlanta in the Department of Physical Therapy.
-Ellen is also the President and…
+She is currently a professor on the core faculty at South College Knoxville and South College Atlanta and is an adjunct professor at Mercer University in Atlanta in the department of physical therapy.
+Ellen is also the…

 Thank you!